Trackage/traipse/README.md

   - `track_distance_to()` for distance to location
   - `track_bearing_to()` for bearing to location

-Distances are always returned in metres.

-Angles are always returned in degrees, and absolute bearing is relative to North (0), and proceeds clockwise positive and anti-clockwise negative `N = 0, E = 90, S = +/-180, W = -90`.
+Distances are always returned in metres, directions and angles are always returned in degrees.
+Absolute bearing is relative to North (0), and proceeds clockwise positive and anti-clockwise negative `N = 0, E = 90, S = +/-180, W = -90`.

-Time is always returned in seconds.
+Time is always returned in seconds, and speed in metres per second.

+There is a huge fragmentation of tools and approaches in R for tracking, see the Spatio-Temporal Task View section for examples.

+We would like to have a simple core package to provide the most commonly used metrics.
+We assume `geodist` and `geosphere` as good examples of core packages for the underlying tool.
+These both apply the modern

 ## Installation